Efficient Sampling for Realized Variance Estimation in Time-Changed Diffusion Models: Theory

 \subsection{The Tick-Time Stochastic Volatility Model}

-We deviate from the standard assumption of a continuous-time diffusion model.
-Instead, we model the ticks and log-prices based on a diffusion that is time-changed by a jump (e.g., a doubly stochastic Poisson) process that models the individual ticks.
-We call it the \emph{tick-time stochastic volatility} (TTSV) model and it is built on the following assumptions:
+We model the ticks and log-prices based on a diffusion $B$ with stochastic tick variance $\varsigma$, where $B$ is time-changed by a jump process $N$ (e.g., Poisson- or Hawkes-type) that models the individual ticks.
+We refer to this as the Tick-Time Stochastic Volatility (TTSV) model,